 Describe the skills you acquired at each position so the SSA knows what kind of work you are capable of performing.
 You can also go into detail about how your disability prevents you from being able to perform specific job duties.
 Even if it seems obvious to you, it never hurts to put it writing and help the SSA connect the dots.

 Are you applying for SSDI benefits?
 If so, the attorneys at Armstrong & Vaught, P.L.C. can help.
 We will assist with every step of the application process to give you the best chance at securing the disability benefits you deserve.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.